 It seems the old man from “Birth by sleep” is known as “Master Xehanort,” and he’s clearly too old to be the young apprentice of Ansem the Wise, neverminding the fact that that the “Xehanort” were familiar with looks like Terra and doesn’t look like this fellow at all.
 Like with Xion in Days, BBS is opening with an impossibility and asking you to guess just how we could possibly get from Point A to Point B.

-Eraqus implies that Master Xehanort doesn’t normally live with them but is a part of their order.
-He then reminds Terra and Aqua that they’re not in a contest, they just happen to be tested simultaneously.
+Eraqus implies that Master Xehanort doesn’t normally live with them but is still a part of their order.
+He then reminds Terra and Aqua that they’re not in a contest, they’re just being tested simultaneously.
 He then summons a line of orbs of light, presumably for some opening trial.
 But behind his back, Master Xehanort uses his own magic to cause the balls to be animated by darkness.
 And in the first opening motion of this year’s Idiot Ball World Series (featuring bright, glowing idiot balls!), Eraqus does not question this, intervene into this, or investigate this in any way, shape or form.

 And we’re here in the finals of the next World Series of Idiot Ball!
 It’s a beautiful day for a game, the crowd is cheering and the players are all looking at their feet instead of the ball!
 BBS is a game with a respectable, emotionally moving story anchored at key point after key point by absolute moronic behaviour, and that is one of its greatest failings.
-I don’t even feel the need to build up to it like I did in KH2, at least not if the game is going to nearly open the narrative by spiking the idiot ball into my face.
+I don’t even feel the need to build up to it like I did in KH2, at least not if the game is going to nearly open the narrative by spiking the idiot ball into my face!
 It’s like my “broken building” metaphor in Days: BBS’ problems are right there for everyone to see, and I can’t stave off discussion!
-It may be possible that this plot element didn’t originally involve darkness possessing the orbs and maybe they just went haywire, but I’m going to run out of excuses and you can use the comments section to take bets on when for all I care, this is going to get messy.
+It may be possible that this plot element didn’t originally involve darkness possessing the orbs and maybe they just went haywire, but I’m going to run out of excuses over the next forty hours of gameplay, because this is going to get messy.

 Clearing this fight earns you your first “Command Style,” the default for your character, which I’ll explain at a later point.